darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 ### Conclusion

-In conclusion, the parlay contract seems to be underpriced on the "No" side.
+In conclusion, the parlay contract appears underpriced on the "No" side.
-That being said, this contract has low liquidity, so buying the "No" contract can easily push the price up significantly.
+That said, this market has low liquidity, so buying the "No" contract can quickly push the price up.

-To try to explain the underpricing, I believe people aren't properly valuing the components, and when one of the contracts in the parlay is expensive, they attribute it a pseudo-risk-free rate to park their funds for the month.
-Be careful which positions you take, especially positions you believe can't lose.
+To explain the underpricing, people may be misvaluing component contracts; when one component is highly priced, traders may treat it as a pseudo‑risk‑free place to hold funds for the month.
+Be careful which positions you take, especially ones you believe cannot lose.

 I highly recommend Nate Silver's book [*On the Edge: The Art of Risking Everything*](https://www.goodreads.com/en/book/show/204236707-on-the-edge) as